 Other options for indoor exercise and enrichment include playing with a flirt pole (kind of like a toy on a fishing pole), a ball pit, or snuffle mat (a textured mat with kibble or treats buried in the fabric, requiring the dog to sniff and lick to find and eat the food).
 Good games include round-robin recalls (where two or more people call the dog and reward her for each arrival), indoor fetch, or indoor parkour using household items such as laundry baskets to jump in and out of, broomsticks to jump over, and chairs to crawl under.
 (For more details, see “Winter Woes and Wags,” December 2019.)

-Dogs with true SA usually do not crate well.
+Crating is appropriate for many anxiety-related behaviors – but not for separation anxiety.
+Most dogs with separation anxiety do not tolerate crating, and in fact crating can make their anxiety considerably worse.
 They often panic and can injure themselves badly – even die – in their desperate attempts to escape.
+If you hope to crate your dog at some point, you will likely need to work to resolve the separation anxiety before you can do so.
 If your dog displays anxious body language when you watch the video feed, the management program for your dog will likely need to include medication in addition to modification efforts.

 Some veterinarians are unfamiliar with behavior-modification drugs and dosages.
 You can ask yours to do a phone consult with a veterinary behaviorist, or consult directly with a veterinary behaviorist yourself.
 You or your vet can find a list of certified veterinary behaviorists at dacvb.org/about/member-directory.

-Whether you do or do not see evidence of SRBs during the video test, you can use the following procedure to increase the likelihood that your dog or puppy will be fine when you go back to work.
+Whether you do or do not see evidence of separation anxiety during the video test, you can use the following procedure to increase the likelihood that your dog or puppy will be fine when you go back to work.

 The more anxious your dog is about your departures or absence, the slower you need to take this process.
 If she starts to become stressed, continue working at that step until she can stay relaxed, or back up to a previous step and work there longer.
 Your goal is to help her be comfortable when she’s separated from you, whether or not you’re in the house.

 As long as your dog was not displaying signs of true separation anxiety, you can also leave her with any kind of enrichment and/or food-dispensing toys to help her stay happy and busy while you are gone.
-(To make sure these toys help improve your dog’s behavior, rather than increase her anxiety, see “Preventing Food-Toy Fails,” on page 6.)
-Incorporate these toys into your “separate in place” protocol once you are routinely staying out of her sight for more than several seconds.
+(To make sure these toys help improve your dog’s behavior, rather than increase her anxiety, see “Preventing Food-Toy Fails”) Incorporate these toys into your “separate in place” protocol once you are routinely staying out of her sight for more than several seconds.

-Dogs with true SA tend to lose interest in food when they are stressed, so you may not be able to use food toys with them at first, until you eventually get to the point that they are truly calm and relaxed when you are out of sight.
+Dogs with true separation anxiety tend to lose interest in food when they are stressed, so you may not be able to use food toys with them at first until you eventually get to the point that they are truly calm and relaxed when you are out of sight.

 When it’s time for you to go back to work, remember that the more you continue enrichment activities, the easier it will be for your canine pal.